pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

   For example `exec_mode` can take `cluster` (`cluster_mode`) or `fork` (`fork_mode`) as possible values.

 - Things to know
-  - `"instances": 0` means that we will launch the maximum processes possible according to the numbers of CPUs (cluster mode)
+  - `"instances": 0` means that PM2 will launch the maximum processes possible according to the numbers of CPUs (cluster mode)
   - array
   `args`, `node_args` and `ignore_watch` could be type of `Array` (e.g.: `"args": ["--toto=heya coco", "-d", "1"]`) or `string` (e.g.: `"args": "--to='heya coco' -d 1"`)